jaredwebber/every-day-app/README.md

 ### Eventually:
+- Account for local time in NumericInput date display
 - Make components & aesthetics scale with screen size
 - Add option to edit previous logs
 - 'Select an activity to log, or add a new activity' options